Lasagna with bechamel, marinara, sausage and beef is much better than a classic lasagna This recipe makes a fantastic Christmas dinner.

 - Bake for 30 minutes until top is golden brown and cheeses are bubbling.
 Allow the lasagna to rest for 15 minutes before serving.

-- As this marinara recipe is written, the flavors are amazing, although if cooking this marinara low and slow (3-4 hour simmer), I would omit the tomato paste as this will thicken on it's own.
-I use it for when time is tight.
+- If cooking the marinara low and slow (3-4 hour simmer), omit the tomato paste, as the sauce will thicken on its own.
+I use it when time is tight.

-- Per The Kitchn, San Marzano tomatoes are grown in the rich volcanic soil at the base of Mount Vesuvius, which gives them a sweet flavor and low acidity and they are coveted for their firm pulp, deep red color, easy to remove skin and low seed count.
+- San Marzano tomatoes are grown in the rich volcanic soil at the base of Mount Vesuvius.
+Sweeter and lower in acid than most canned tomatoes, they are coveted for their firm pulp, deep red color, easy to remove skin and low seed count.
 Feel free to use whatever brand you prefer.
-This recipe is good for 1 pound of cooked pasta.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.